eubr-bigsea/EMaaS/emaas_api/README.md

 5. To share your image, log in to Docker and enter your username and password: docker login

-6. To control the version, tag the image docker tag emmas-api <your username>/emmas-api:v0
+6. To control the version, tag the image: docker tag emmas-api <your username>/emmas-api:v0

 7. Upload your tagged image to the repository: